Minhajul-Shobuj/Book-Shop/README.md

 3. POST /api/books: Create a new book.
 4. PUT /api/books/:id: Update a book by ID.
 5. DELETE /api/books/:id: Delete a book by ID.

    🛒 Orders

-6. GET /api/orders: Get all orders.
-7. POST /api/orders: Create a new order.
+6. POST /api/orders: Create a new order.
-8. GET /api/orders/revenue: Calculate total revenue from orders
+7. GET /api/orders/revenue: Calculate total revenue from orders

 🔧 Scripts